 Ulka Anjaria is a literary critic, author and teacher.
-She is professor of English at Brandeis University and Director of the Mandel Center for the Humanities, with research and teaching interests in Indian literature and cinema, the global novel, and rethinking graduate education in the humanities.
+She is Professor of English and Barbara Mandel Professor of Humanities at Brandeis University and Director of the Mandel Center for the Humanities, with interests in Indian literature and film, the global novel, and rethinking graduate education in the humanities.

 The Queerness of Fandom in Bollywood